-In the 1940s, the Brighton warehouses were actual facilities that institutionalized people, so you’ll be walking (and screaming) your way through a re-creation of the real asylum—yikes.
+In the 1940s, the Brighton warehouses were existing facilities that institutionalized people, so you’ll be walking (and screaming) your way through a re-creation of the real asylum—yikes.
 You’ll travel through The Tunnel, where you “fight” zombies, journey through The Bleeding Grounds, the old staff quarters, and then check into The Asylum, which will transport you back to the institution’s mysterious origins.
-New this year is the Portal, where you’ll enter into Brighton’s long-forgotten subway system, as well as add-on attractions like ax throwing, an escape room, and a virtual reality experience.
+There is also the Portal, where you’ll enter Brighton’s long-forgotten subway system, as well as add-on attractions like ax throwing, an escape room, and a virtual reality experience.

 2 Brighton Avenue, Passaic